-- Develop a parallel site to the government’s open-data portals to amass data around specific topic areas so as to allow for more in-depth analysis.
+- Develop a parallel site to the government’s open-data portals to amass data around specific topic areas in order to allow for a more in-depth analysis.

-- Utilise the government scandals to drive legal reform efforts.
+- Utilise government scandals to push for legal reform efforts.

 - Recognise the momentum that change can generate.